-Formally, the final strength strength $\fs_{\graph}(\argx_i)$ of the i-th argument is the $i$-th component $s_i$ of the limit vector $s = \lim_{i \rightarrow \infty} s^{(i)}$.
+Formally, the final strength $\fs_{\graph}(\argx_i)$ of the i-th argument is the $i$-th component $s_i$ of the limit vector $s = \lim_{i \rightarrow \infty} s^{(i)}$.
 As demonstrated in \cite{mossakowski2018modular}, the limit may not exist in cyclic graphs.
 However, as we focus on acyclic graphs here, the limit is guaranteed to exist and can, in fact, be computed in linear time by a simple forward propagation procedure \cite{Potyka:2019}.
 Roughly speaking, it works by first computing a topological ordering of the arguments.
 The strength values are then computed following this order.
 The final strength of the arguments without parents (i.e.\ either attackers or supporters) is just their initial strength.
 When the next argument in the topological order is selected, all strength values of its parents are already fixed, so its final strength can be computed by a single application of the update function.

 As we can easily see, the semantics in Table~\ref{table:semanticsExamples} are modular semantics.
-For example using the Sum-aggregation function and the 2-Max(1)-influence function yields the Quadratic Energy (QE) semantics.
+For example, using the Sum aggregation function and the 2-Max(1) influence function yields the Quadratic Energy (QE) semantics.
 For a step-by-step walk-through of final strength computation using a modular semantics, we refer to Example~\ref{ex:intro-modular}.